 I’m a trusted specialist mainly working in the arts and charity sectors.
 I have a wealth of knowledge, contacts and imaginative thinking to offer organisations wishing to strengthen brand awareness, build audiences and sustain relationships with key supporters on a local and national level.

-Current clients include Camden Alive/Mayor of London, Oily Cart and Mansions of the Future.
+Current clients include Camden Alive/Mayor of London, Oily Cart and Shape Arts.

 Basic PR requirements are a solid knowledge of the press and media landscape as well as an up-to-date contacts database, which is why many organisations opt to employ an agency or freelancer.
 With this workshop, I will show you how to get the most from your PR.